Pauan/Immutable/README.md

 ----

 Equality is well defined, and is based on [egal](http://home.pipeline.com/~hbaker1/ObjectIdentity.html).

-What that means is that mutable objects are only equal if they are exactly the same object, but immutable objects are equal if they have the same value.
-That means this is true:
+What that means is that mutable objects are only equal if they are exactly the same object, but immutable objects are equal if they have the same value:

+    // false
+    equal({ foo: 1 },
+          { foo: 1 });

+The two mutable objects are different, and so they are not equal.

+    // true
     equal(Dict({ foo: 1 }),
           Dict({ foo: 1 }));

-Even though they are two different objects, they have the same keys/values, so they are treated as equal.
+The two immutable objects are different, but they have the same keys/values, so they are equal.

 This is the only sane default behavior for equality.

 ----